 What about the Benjamins?

 We would love it if the blog had the smell of an oily rag to run on.
 Sadly, it doesn’t.
 All we’re offering is a vehicle to share your work with a wider audience.
-Here, you’ll enjoy exposure based on the hard work I’ve put into the blog over the last two years, the results of which have been consistent, dedicated readership and publication in several well-known outlets such as Vertical Life, Wild Magazine, Climbing Magazine and Lonely Planet.
+Here, you’ll enjoy exposure based on the hard work I’ve put into the blog over the last four years, the results of which have been consistent, dedicated readership and publication in several well-known outlets such as Vertical Life, Wild Magazine, Climbing Magazine and Lonely Planet.

 If all this sounds pretty kosher, you can shoot your ideas, articles and photos though to my email.
 It can be found using the button in the top right hand corner of this page.